Menu

 • To continue to improve gender balance in all staff categories

-• To improve balance of Black, Asian and minority ethnic staff in all categories
+• To improve the balance of Black, Asian and minority ethnic staff in all categories

 • Put into place a clear Dignity at Work statement that reflects the values of UCL Geography in the 2020-2021 academic session